OspreyInterns/ReportGeneration/README.md

 # ReportGeneration
-Process data to generate clinical and sales reports
+Process data to generate various reports

-Will read data from an sqlite database from CMSW Report will be saved as an .xlsx file in the cwd
+Will read data from an sqlite database from CMSW Report will be saved as an .xlsx or .pptx file as appropriate in the cwd